SheePill/exerpytest/paper.md

 ![Flow sheet of the combined cycle power plant.\label{fig:ccpp}](combined_cycle_power_plant.svg)

 In this study, a combined-cycle power plant (CCPP) is analyzed to demonstrate the capabilities of the ExerPy framework for detailed exergy analysis.
 The analyzed CCPP, as illustrated in \autoref{fig:ccpp}, integrates a gas turbine system (GT) with a steam cycle to optimize energy conversion efficiency.
-The plant is designed to deliver \SI{300}{MW} net electrical power, with \SI{248}{MW} generated in the gas turbine, and \SI{100}{MW} of thermal energy.
-The gas turbine system operates with a turbine inlet pressure of \SI{15}{bar} and an inlet temperature of \SI{1150}{\celsius}.
-The heat recovery steam generator (HRSG) generates steam at \SI{50}{bar} and \SI{505.6}{\celsius}, maintaining a minimum temperature difference of \SI{25}{K} in the superheater.
+The plant is designed to deliver 300 MW net electrical power, with 248 MW generated in the gas turbine, and 100 MW of thermal energy.
+The gas turbine system operates with a turbine inlet pressure of 15 bar and an inlet temperature of 1150 °C. The heat recovery steam generator (HRSG) generates steam at 50 bar and 505.6 °C, maintaining a minimum temperature difference of 25 K in the superheater.
 The steam cycle is split into high- and low-pressure stages.
-The high-pressure steam turbine expands the steam down to \SI{15}{bar}.
+The high-pressure steam turbine expands the steam down to 15 bar.
 A portion of the expanded steam is extracted and condensed to provide heat, another portion is sent to the deaerator, and the rest passes through the low-pressure steam turbine.
 In the low-pressure steam turbine, the steam is further expanded and then condensed in the condenser (COND) using cooling water at ambient conditions.
 The electrical efficiency of the system is 48.5%.
 When coupled with the heat extraction process, the overall energetic efficiency of the system is 64.7%.

 The results of the exergy analysis of the CCPP simulated with Ebsilon Professional® are shown in \autoref{tab:exergy-analysis}.
 The exergy destruction is calculated for all components of the system based on their exergy balance equation.
 Since the condenser is a dissipative component, its exergy product and fuel are not defined.